shubhampundhir/Image-SuperResolution-Using-ML/README.md

 </p>

 ## I. Dataset Description:
-The dataset consists of paired 50 low-resolution (LR) and 50 high-resolution (HR) images.
+<div align="justify">The dataset consists of paired 50 low-resolution (LR) and 50 high-resolution (HR) images.
 LR images are smaller in size and lack fine details, while HR images serve as the target for reconstruction.
-Each image is divided into patches for training and prediction, with LR patches flattened as input features and HR center pixels used as targets
+Each image is divided into patches for training and prediction, with LR patches flattened as input features and HR center pixels used as targets.</div>

 ## II.
 EDA:
 <p float="left">